RobertDickens/dinkers.github.io/_python/intermediate/ordered_dict.md

 OrderedDict([('b', 1), ('c', 2)])
 ```

-The `move_to_end(key, last=True)` is available from Python 3.1 and onwards.
+The `move_to_end(key, last=True)` method is available from Python 3.1 and onwards.
 This will move a key to the last position if `last` is True, and the first position if `last` is False.
 A `KeyError` will be raised if the key doesn't exist.

 ```python
 >>> ordered_dictionary = OrderedDict.fromkeys('abcde')